Student Handbook Sub Banner

-Each student in this program is assigned a transition coach to work with him/her, one-on-one, for up to 5 hours per week.
+Each student in this fee-based program is assigned a transition coach to work with him/her, one-on-one, for up to 5 hours per week.

 The transition coaches are experienced undergraduate or graduate students who are available as a resource for students on the Autism Spectrum.
-Employees of ODS, coaches tailor their schedule to accommodate their students’ specific needs.
+Employees of ODS, coaches set their schedule to accommodate their students’ specific needs.
 Coaches work with students on transition competency areas to develop the structure and framework necessary to be successful in college.
 The coach’s focus can include assisting the student with learning self-advocacy skills, accessing campus resources and services, and problem-solving.

 RASE Program Fee Structure* (as of June 2015)

 |Year||Term Fee||Support Services|

 *Flat fee charged to participating student's Bursar account at the start of each academic term.

 For more information about the Transition Coach program, including eligibility requirements, please see the RASE program brochure and read testimonials from RASE students and their parents.

 The Autism Spectrum Support Group offers a comfortable and confidential place for ODS students diagnosed with Aspergers to discuss academic and life issues, and how to cope with them.
 This group gathers for biweekly meetings during fall and spring semesters.
 This group is facilitated by our doctoral practicum students; any students registered with ODS and diagnosed on the autism spectrum are welcome.

 For more information about the support group and for upcoming meeting dates/times, please contact Dr. Erendira Lopez-Garcia.

 - Assistance in selecting a major